When Is the Best Time

 - The best spot to watch a high number of penguins is Foxy Beach, where boardwalks lead to.
 There is the main boardwalk and a smaller one.
 To get to the smaller one, turn immediately right after the entry.
 It’s a little quieter, but the view is best from the main boardwalk.

-- The entrance fee for foreign visitors is high, ZAR 160 per adult and 80 per child, but it’s also used for the conservation of penguins.
-In my opinion, it’s utterly worth it.
-Price: ZAR 160 is less than 10€/10$/16AUD/8GBP
+- The entrance fee for foreign visitors is high, ZAR 160 per adult and 80 per child, but it’s also used to conserve penguins.
+In my opinion, it’s so worth it.
+Price: Adults R190 roughly 10€/$10,50-16AUD-8,50GB

 - Boulders Beach itself is a 7-8 minutes walk from the main entrance.
 During the peak season, you can enter the beach with your ticket only.
 It’s a sheltered bay and beach and ideal for swimming.
 Here are only a few penguins.
 If it gets too crowded, the rangers close the beach for additional visitors.
 More space on the beach during low tide.
 Tide Times Boulders Beach

-- Usually, you can also see penguins at Water's Edge Beach and Seaforth but in smaller numbers.
+- Usually, you can also see penguins at Water's Edge Beach and Seaforth, but in smaller numbers.
 The beaches are within walking distance.
 From Bellevue parking, you get to another spot called Burgers' Walk to watch penguins.
 This path leads along the neighbourhood houses.
 You don’t have to pay a fee for these spots, but none is as fantastic as Foxy Beach.

-How to Get to Boulders Beach
+How to Get to Boulders Beach?

 Boulders Beach is located in the False Bay on the Cape Peninsula, close to Cape Town.
 It's half an hour drive from Muizenberg and 40 minutes from Hout Bay.
 Boulders Beach can be perfectly combined with the Cape of Good Hope on a day trip, which is also just half an hour's distance located - 23km.